 My love for Bean Boots knows no bounds!
 L.L.
 Bean boots are synonymous with fall and winter in America and as such, are a timeless wardrobe staple for many people, including me.
 No fall or winter wardrobe is complete without a pair!
 It is my opinion that if you live on the East Coast, in the Midwest, or in the mountains, then you absolutely need a pair.
 Even in South Carolina, I wear mine more than you’d think!
 In fact, I love wearing them to the beach in the winter months with my dogs.
 For me, Bean Boots are a must.
 They are the ultimate comfortable and practical yet completely cute winter shoe.
 Bean Boots come in multiple different variations so I composed a guide to help you buy the exact right pair for you.
-After reading my Bean Boots Style Guide, you’ll be a Bean Boot pro!
+After reading my Bean Boots Style Guide, you’ll be a Bean Boot pro and ready to select your preferred pair of boots!

 How To Pick The Best Bean Boots For You